zoro393/localRepo/README.md

-# Hey dear This is a demo of how to upload local repo or local machine code in github account :)
+# Hey Sain This is a demo of how to upload local repo or local machine code in github account :)